NYPL/engineering-general/standards/test-coverage.md

 Unit tests SHOULD aim to cover the import and custom logical choices in your code.
 They SHOULD be thorough -- beyond the code coverage percentage, it is important to cover ALL potential ways in which your code can function.

+Developers MUST document how to install all test dependencies and fully run their tests in their code repository's wiki or in their README.

 ## Integration Testing

 Where external services or applications are involved in your code, you MUST develop a plan for integration testing -- whether through automation or a logical series of manual steps.